Ethyl pentanoate

 Ethyl pentanoate, also commonly known as ethyl valerate, is an organic compound used in flavors.
 It is an ester with the molecular formula C_{7}H_{14}O_{2}.
+It occurs naturally in fruits including apples, bananas, and strawberries as well as in fermented products such as cheese, whiskey, and cider.

+Properties

+As is the case with most volatile esters, it has a pleasant aroma and taste.
+It is used as a food additive to impart a fruity flavour, particularly of apple (sweet, fruity, apple, pineapple, green, tropical).
+Its aroma is detectable at 1.5 to 6 ppb and taste at 30 ppm.

 This colorless liquid is poorly soluble in water but miscible with organic solvents.

-As is the case with most volatile esters, it has a pleasant aroma and taste.
-It is used as a food additive to impart a fruity flavor, particularly of apple.
+Synthesis

+Ethyl valerate is prepared by refluxing valeric acid and ethyl alcohol in the presence of concentrated sulfuric acid.

+Enzymatic methods including microwave- and ultrasound-assisted syntheses have been investigated as alternatives.